Malegowda1/Atmega328P-Arduino-uno-Baremetal-programming/Timers/Readme.md

 3.Measuring time intervals
 4.Triggering interrupts
 Timer Modes
-1. Normal Mode
-The timer counts from BOTTOM (0) to MAX.
+1. Normal ModesThe timer counts from BOTTOM (0) to MAX.
 On reaching MAX, it overflows and restarts from 0.
 Overflow can trigger an interrupt.
 Used for simple time delays or overflow-based timing.